 Increasing trends of warming

-Both Suwa and Torne reveal warming trends with later ice freeze or earlier ice breakup with a significant shift to more rapid rates of change occurring in the 1800s.
-Breakpoints, defined as the year in which linear slopes changed significantly (see Supplementary Material for detailed methods), were 1812 for Suwa and 1867 for Torne (Figure 1a and b).
+Both Lake Suwa and Torne reveal warming trends with later ice freeze or earlier ice breakup with a significant shift to more rapid rates of change occurring in the 1800s.
+Breakpoints, defined as the year in which linear slopes changed significantly (Supplementary Material), were 1812 for Lake Suwa and 1867 for Torne (Figure 1).

-For Suwa, the trend prior to the breakpoint was _____ days per decade and increased to _____ days to decade afterwards.
-The trends in ice breakup of Torne increased from _______ days per decade to _______ days per decade.
-The timing of the breakpoints is consistent with the near-end of the Little Ice Age and the start of the Industrial Revolution in both regions.
-For Suwa, previous studies based on diaries of temperature and precipitation (Mikami 2008), paleo-reconstructions from the sediment core of Lake Nakatsuna in central Japan (Adhikari and Kumon 2001), and cherry blossom flowering times in Tokyo (Primack et al. 2009), all indicate that climate began to warm in the 1810s following very cold temperatures in the region associated with the Little Ice Age.
-Since the 1950s, cherry blossoms are flowering earlier with the earliest blooming records occurring between 1971-2000 compared to any point in the past 1200 years, which has been attributed to urbanization and climate change (Aono and Kazui, 2008; Primack et al. 2009).
-Coincidentally, on Suwa, this was during the time period when the lake had the highest incidence of not freezing (Figure 1c).
-In the most recent 55-year period (1950-2004), Suwa did not freeze twelve years compared to only three years over a 255-year earlier period (1443-1700; Figure 1c).
-In contrast, the Torne River, at a higher latitude than Suwa Lake, froze every year since 1693.
-The 1867 breakpoint in the Torne occurs in the year with the coolest spring (April-May temperatures) in Happaranda and Stockholm since 1756 (Loader et al. 2011).
-Coincidentally, 1867 was also the year with the latest ice breakup in 3 Finnish lakes (Kuuisito 1987).
-Following the breakpoint and the end of the Little Ice Age within the region, spring air temperatures were reported to rise (Loader et al. 2011; Helama et al. 2013).
-Other factors within the region began changing in the 1880s including increased urbanization, deforestation, and human population growth from 1,000 to 10,000 people (Loader et al. 2011; Helama et al. 2013).
+For Suwa, the trend in the date of ice formation prior to the breakpoint was 0.46 days per decade and increased to 1.87 days per decade afterwards.
+The magnitude of the ice trend also increased for Torne, with the date of ice breakup decreasing from -0.30 days per decade to -0.66 days per decade (more negative values indicate earlier ice breakup).
+In both systems, the breakpoint occurs near the end of the Little Ice Age and the start of the Industrial Revolution.
+For Suwa, the timing of the breakpoint is further corroborated by the warming air temperatures (??) beginning in the 1810’s and following the cold temperatures of the Little Ice Age.
+Evidence for warming starting in the 1810’s is provided by diaries of temperature and precipitation (Mikami 2008), Lake Nakastuna paleo-reconstructions of XXX (Adhikari and Kumon 2001), and cherry blossom flowering times in Tokyo, which since the 1950s have been flowering earlier than at any point in the past 1200 years, partially due to climate change (Aono and Kazui, 2008; Primack et al. 2009).
+Furthermore, the Suwa ice record shows the highest incidence of no-freeze years in the period after the 1950’s (Figure 2); in the last 55 years of the Suwa record (1950-2004) the lake did not freeze twelve times, compared to only three such instances during the first 255 years of the record (1443-1700) in during the last 55 years of the Suwa record most recent 55-year period (1950-2004).
+Torne is at a higher latitude than Suwa, and has frozen every year since the start of the record in 1693.

+The 1867 breakpoint in Torne occurs in the year with the coolest spring (April-May temperatures) in Happaranda and Stockholm since 1756 (Loader et al. 2011).
+For three Finnish lakes, 1867 was also the year of the latest ice breakup on record (Kuuisito 1987).
+The Torne breakpoint coincides with the regional end of the Little Ice Age, warming air temperatures, increased urbanization, deforestation, and the human population increasing from 1,000 to 10,000 (Loader et al. 2011; Helama et al. 2013).

 Changing variability

-The long-term changes in variability in the timing of ice formation and breakup at an extent of 320-550 years and a grain size of 30 years do not indicate that variability is increasing (Figure 2a and b).
-Variability was quantified using two metrics: standard deviation and the mean first difference (Karl et al. 1995; see Supplementary Materials for detailed methods).
-Both metrics produced similar results.
-For Suwa, variability since 1800 has been lower than that observed in the late 1500s and early 1600s whereas variability in the late 1400s to early 1500s is similar to that of recent years (Figure 2a).
-In the Torne, variability in ice breakup date has generally decreased from 1700 to present (Figure 2b).
+The long-term changes in variability in the timing of ice formation and breakup at an extent of 320-550 years and a grain size of 30 years do not indicate that variability is increasing (Figure 3A,B).
+Variability was quantified using two metrics that produced similar results: standard deviation and the mean first difference (Karl et al. 1995; Supplementary Materials).
+For Suwa, variability since 1800 has been lower than that observed in the late 1500s and early 1600s whereas variability in the late 1400s to early 1500s is similar to that of recent years (Figure 3A).
+In the Torne, variability in ice breakup date has generally decreased from 1700 to present (Figure 3B).